Gabriel1961/TensorRank/README.md

 ## MLH Tracks
 Best typescript app: very well structured, modular code, using ts and jsx and solidJS 👩‍💻 <br>
-Best use of google cloud: I use Google firestore, auth, hosting and storage 🔥🔥🔥 <br?
+Best use of google cloud: I use Google firestore, auth, hosting and storage 🔥🔥🔥 <br>
 Most creative use of github: I use github duh 😉 <br>
 Most innovative startupd idea: Just like Hackerank, it can earn a lot of 💲🤑💲